A brief note on the Bayesian D-optimality criterion: Bayesian D-optimality

 The expression for $\aveDKL$ given by~\eqref{equ:DKL_alt} is important from both theoretical and computational points of view.
 In the first place, we point out that~\eqref{equ:DKL_alt} can be extended to an infinite-dimensional Hilbert space setting.
 This leads to the infinite-dimensional analogue of the D-optimality criterion.
 See~\cite{AlexanderianGloorGhattas16} for details regarding formulating the Bayesian D-optimal design problem in infinite-dimensional Hilbert spaces.
 The developments in that article include derivation of the infinite-dimensional version of the expression for the KL-divergence from the posterior measure to the prior, which is then used to derive the expression for the expected information gain in the infinite-dimensional setting.
 Such extensions are relevant for Bayesian linear inverse problems governed by partial differential equations with function-valued inversion parameters, which are common in applications.
 We also point out the article~\cite{AlexanderianSaibaba18}, which contains a derivation of the analogue of~\eqref{equ:DKL_alt} for a discretized version of an infinite-dimensional Bayesian linear inverse problem.
 Note that such discretizations involve working in a finite-dimensional Hilbert space equipped with a properly weighted inner product~\cite{bui2013computational}.

 The expression~\eqref{equ:DKL_alt} for the expected information gain is also important from a computational point of view.
-In many inverse problems $\HMt$ can be approximated accurately with a low-rank representation.
+In ill-posed inverse problems, $\HMt$ can often be approximated accurately with a low-rank representation.
 Such approximations can be used for efficiently computing $\aveDKL$ defined according to~\eqref{equ:DKL_alt}.
-See~\cite{AlexanderianSaibaba18} for computational methods for optimizing the expected information gain in large-scale Bayesian linear inverse problems using low-rank spectral decompositions as well as randomized matrix methods.
+See~\cite{AlexanderianSaibaba18} for computational methods for optimizing the expected information gain in large-scale Bayesian linear inverse problems using low-rank spectral decompositions or randomized matrix methods.